Inedo/inedo-docs/Content/proget/feeds/npm/howto-npm-proxy.md

 Using ProGet as a proxy will cache packages, allowing teams to access them even if the npm Registry is down.
 ProGet will also tell you which packages are being downloaded and used frequently

 This guide will cover how to set up a feed to proxy packages.
-We'll also cover how to create a private repository for your internal packages as an alternative to the npm Registry's paid private repositories (npm Teams, npm Enterprise).
+We'll also cover how to create a private repository for your internal packages as an alternative to the npm Registry's paid private repositories (npm Teams/npm Pro).

 ## Step 1: Create a New Feed { #step-1 }